TicketsBot/docs/src/setup/dashboard.md

 The title of the embed will either be based off of the subject provided by the user when using `/open [Subject]`, or the title of the reaction panel if used.
 We are unable to get a subject from the user when using reaction panels currently, however, this will be possible in a future update of Discord.

-## Archive Channel
+## Transcripts Channel

 When Tickets are closed, a transcript will automatically be recorded, encrypted, and stored in cloud based object storage - with no user interaction required.

-A message, similar to the one following, will also be sent to your archive channel to notify you the ticket was closed and provide you with a link to the dashboard to view the archive:
+A message, similar to the one following, will also be sent to your transcripts channel to notify you the ticket was closed and provide you with a link to the dashboard to view the archive:

 ![Archive message](../img/archive_message.webp)